Mesmerizing vintage Persian garden panel rug motif with stylized flowers, prominent blue birds, and stately cypress trees.

 This is a rarer version of the garden rug with floating diamonds and wide borders rather than repeating squares.

 Wonderful use of multiple design elements, including small medallions and half diamonds.

-This woven by a Bakhtiari tribal weaver in western Iran.
+This was woven by a Bakhtiari tribal weaver in western Iran.

-Condition is good with some notable small areas of scattered wear in the wool pile.
+Condition is very good with some even scattered wear on the wool pile from normal use.
 Side cords and fringes are in excellent shape.

 Very solid and well crafted rug that can be used in a high foot traffic area or near an entrance.

-Pleasing well balanced colors including brick red, green, gold, black, burnt orange, ivory, and blue.
+Pleasing well balanced colors including red, green, gold, turquoise, black, burnt orange, ivory, and blue.